NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

    }.execute()
    ```

-​    		As seen above the request is handled via exception handler and the     			exception is received in the catch block.
+​    	request is handled via exception handler and the exception is received in  		the catch block.

-8. If you want to manage the exception at this point its important to return **true** from the catch block that way its understand to the system that this particular exception is already handled,otherwise return **false** indicating the exception is handled by system.
+6. To manage the exception its important to return **true** from the catch block to handle the exception and **false** to handle by system.

-for more info please refere [exception handler](exception-handling.md)
+To learn more about architecture see [exception handler](exception-handling.md)